Antarctica

 The largest act of ocean conservation history: the protection of the great southern ocean

-At the mention of Antarctica, the picture that comes to mind is one of blizzard swept penguin colonies and frozen ice cliffs.
-The truth is Antarctica is a complex and diverse ecosystem that harbors a surprising density of wildlife and rivals even the richest habitats in the world.
-For the few who make the long journey to this distant continent, the reward is one of the world’s greatest natural history experiences.
-Today, all of the land in Antarctica is protected.
-The ocean, however, has so far been almost ignored.
-SeaLegacy is working with a large coalition to call for the protection of several key sites around Antarctica.
+In reality, Antarctica is a complex and diverse ecosystem that harbors a surprising density of wildlife, rivaling even the richest habitats in the world.
+For the adventurous few who make the long journey to this distant continent, the reward is one of the world’s greatest natural history experiences.

 “The triple impact of warming weather, commercial fishing and growing tourism demands that we act swiftly to create new marine protections around the great white continent.”